Welcome to ASHRAE's Premier West Virginia Chapter: Source for Indoor Built Environment Information

 Highlights from the year:

-The annual Region VII Chapters Regional Conference (CRC) is being held in Nashville, TN August 4-6, 2017.
-Check back after that date to see how our Chapter performed in the Region.
+The annual Region VII Chapters Regional Conference (CRC) was held in Nashville, TN August 4-6, 2017.
+The West Virginia Chapter was again recognized for outstanding performance and received several awards, including the following:

 Please visit the 2016-2017 Information page for more information from this Chapter year.